Skip to content

 This ‘automatically’ results in less or very negligible burnout of providers and other staff.

-But before that, it is vital for us to eliminate your misconceptions about the word ‘automation’.
+But before that, we need to eliminate your misconceptions about the word ‘automation’.

 What is the actual meaning of ‘automate repetitive tasks in healthcare’?